vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 [LlamaCppTextGenerationModel API](/api/classes/LlamaCppTextGenerationModel)

-Consider [mapping the prompt to the prompt format](#prompt-formats) that your model was trained on.
+Consider [mapping the prompt to the prompt template](#prompt-formats) that your model was trained on.

 ```ts
 import { llamacpp, generateText } from "modelfusion";